Richard Ravalomanana: Political career

 He has served as Special Advisor to President Andry Rajoelina for National Security Affairs from 2022 to 2023.
 He was appointed to the Senate on 8 September 2023, and belong to IRMAR group.
 Immediately after Razafimahefa was unanimously removed from his position as Senate President by a special Senate session on 12 October 2023, elections were held for Senate President.
 In the election for Senate President, Ravalomanana was elected as Senate President with 15 votes in favor and 3 abstentions.

 On 27 October 2023, the Constitutional Court ruled that presidential powers must be exercised by the President of the Senate, and Ravalomanana assumed the office of interim president.

 Impeachment

-On 12 October 2025, while a protest movement is shaking the country, the CAPSAT military unit refuses to open fire on the crowd and joins the demonstrators.
-President Rajoelina then leaves the country.
-The same day, Richard Ravalomanana is removed from his position as President of the Senate by the senators.
+On 12 October 2025, while a protest movement was held nationwide, the CAPSAT military unit refused to open fire on the crowd and joins the demonstrators.
+President Rajoelina then left the country.
+The same day, Richard Ravalomanana was removed from as President of the Senate by the chamber.
 According to some media outlets, he later fled to Dubai.

+Arrest

+On 23 December 2025, Ravalomanana was ordered to present himself to a military camp in the capital as part of an investigation for crimes against the security of the state.
+When he failed to appear, security forces attempted to arrest him, but retreated when he expressed his intent to take arms to protect himself from arrest.
+On 27 December, a high-ranking official from the Ministry of Justice met him and convinced him to surrender.
+According to the authorities, charges held against him included usurpation of functions, threats to state security, incitement to hatred, as well as complicity in murder and battery, all related to his behavior during the October protests.
+He was particularly accused of personally giving orders to the security forces covering the protests, something his office legally barred him from doing.

+After being initially held in house arrest at a house belonging to former Prime Minister Christian Ntsay, Ravalomanana was transferred on 19 January 2026 to a high security prison in Imerintsiatosika.
+On 1 September, he was convicted of complicity in murder over the killing of demonstrators during the 2025 protests and sentenced to 10 years' hard labour.